 It’s time to cast aside the falsehood perpetrated by some that protests in Wauwatosa have been peaceful.
-While some demonstrators have been peaceful, overall, we say: Peace protests, our as*.
-Here’s the evidence:
+While some demonstrators have been peaceful, overall, here’s the reality of this one.

 Wauwatosa Police and other law enforcement authorities arrested 24 people “during unlawful demonstrations” on Oct.
 8, they revealed in a news release on Oct.
 9. Before the arrests started, police say the marchers blocked an undercover police vehicle, trying to gain entry to it, throwing rocks at it, and pointing a gun at the occupants.